src-d/sourced-ce/docs/quickstart/1-install-requirements.md

 _Please note that Docker Toolbox is not supported.
 In case that you're running Docker Toolbox, please consider updating to newer Docker Desktop for Mac or Docker Desktop for Windows._

+_For Linux installations, using Docker installed from a snap package is not supported._

 Follow the instructions based on your OS:

 - [Docker for Ubuntu Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1)